All "PDS Archived SPICE Data Sets"—the data availabe from links on this

 Mission SPICE kernels that have been archived by the NAIF Node

-of the Planetary Data System are available directly
+of the Planetary Data System are readily available from this location.

 PDS SPICE Archives